A-Knight/DF_Capstone/README.md

 # Extraction Script Instructions

-### These are the necessary steps to run the data_extraction.py script

 - Step 1.
 Insert necessary files

   > Insert the .env file into root of the folder